Overcoming Prior Misspecification in Online Learning to Rank: CONCLUSION

 \cref{fig:Istella} shows the results of our Istella experiment.
 We illustrate the regret of the most competitive algorithms in this dataset for 50 simulation replications on each query in the test dataset.
 We can see that \algLogTSLTR still outperforms \algLinTSLTR, \algGTS, and \algTSB, but by a smaller margin.
 We also observe the higher variance in this experiment compared to Web30K.
 Our conjecture is that this is due to the high sparsity of the features in this dataset. \cref{fig:Istella-cut} in \cref{app:further-experiments} shows a closer look of this result. \cref{fig:Istella-all} in \cref{app:further-experiments} shows that \algcascadeWOFUL underperforms the other algorithms here.

-\section{Conclusion}
+\jtodo{add more detail to real world XPs, Reviewer 1} In summary, the main finding in this section is that \algLogTSLTR outperforms all other 4 algorithms (cf. \cref{fig:web30k,fig:Istella}).
+This suggests that these real-world settings could have common non-linear characteristics with the logistic setting (\cref{fig:log}), even though we do not control their true reward.

+\section{CONCLUSION}

-We proposed highly adaptive Gaussian TS algorithms for online learning to rank that handle prior misspecification.
+We proposed highly adaptive Gaussian \ac{TS} algorithms for online learning to rank that handle prior misspecification.
 Our algorithms exploit contextual information.
 We extend prior work on cascading bandit to new forms of relevance feedback other than clicks.
 In particular, our linear model handles scalar feedback.
 Our Bayes regret upper bounds are the first of their own sort, and in the non-contextual setting our bound is near-optimal.
-Finally, we conduct extensive experiments on synthetic and real-world datasets.
+Finally, our extensive experiments on synthetic and real-world datasets demonstrate the efficacy of our algorithms.

 Prior-dependent regret bounds are of interest for future work.
 We can achieve this type of bounds using the information-theoretic analysis in \citet{liu2022gaussianImagination,Lu-InfoBds-19}.
-Extending our work to other click models such as \emph{dependant click model} (DCM) \citep{guo2009efficient} in the contextual framework seems promising \citep{liu2018contextual-GL-CDCM,santara22a,ermis2020learning-PBM}. \citet{vial2022minimax} developed a GLM bandits algorithm based on UCB for DCM and it would be interesting to see how our TS algorithm would compare to it in DCM.
+Extending our work to other click models such as \emph{dependant click model} (DCM) \citep{guo2009efficient} in the contextual framework seems promising \citep{liu2018contextual-GL-CDCM,santara22a,ermis2020learning-PBM}. \citet{vial2022minimax} developed a GLM bandits algorithm based on UCB for DCM and it would be interesting to see how our \ac{TS} algorithm would compare to it in DCM.
 Providing a lower bound for the contextual setting is of interest as well.

 Meta-learning the prior in a hierarchical structure \citep{hong2022deep} over the queries (cluster the queries) could potentially alleviate the cold-start problem too.
-Approximate posterior sampling algorithms \citep{dumitrascu2018pg} generalize our TS algorithm to a vast spectrum of feedback distribution beyond Gaussian and Bernoulli which we deal with here.
-Improved alternatives for posterior sampling such as Feel good TS \citep{zhang2022feel} and Maillard Sampling algorithm \citep{bian2022maillard} have the potential to further improve the performance of our algorithms.
+Approximate posterior sampling algorithms \citep{dumitrascu2018pg} generalize our \ac{TS} algorithm to a vast spectrum of feedback distribution beyond Gaussian and Bernoulli which we deal with here.
+Improved alternatives for posterior sampling such as Feel good \ac{TS} \citep{zhang2022feel} and Maillard Sampling algorithm \citep{bian2022maillard} have the potential to further improve the performance of our algorithms.

-\section{Gaussian TS Proofs}
+\section{\uppercase{Gaussian TS Proofs}}

 \GaussTS*

 \begin{proof}[Proof of \cref{thm:GaussTS}] Let

 where $\log_+(x)=\log(x)\indc(x\geq 1)$.
 Now, notice that